gap-system/gap/INSTALL.md

 3. Compile the kernel (unless a binary has been provided already)
 4. Test the installation
 5. Compile the packages that require it.
-   (some of them will only work under Unix and OS X).
+   (some of them will only work under Unix).

 Installation will always install the new version of GAP.
 If you are worried about losing the old version, you can keep an existing installation